Baruch House Publishing

 Tyndale: Don’t Tamper with My Translation and Call It a “Diligent Correction”

-Posted on October 24, 2018 by admin Posted in History MB
+Posted on October 24, 2018 by rmd Posted in History MB

 William Tyndale was a humble man.
 He always wanted to do better and he welcomed sound criticism.
 But he had a message for people who took his translations, changed them, and then promoted their work as a “diligent correction.”
 With a moment’s thought, we will realize that to do such a thing to another man’s work, no matter what it might be, is the height of effrontery and offense.
 But when it came to God’s word, which Tyndale loved as gold, and over which he laboured painstakingly to make true and faithful, he had every right to be indignant.